dackel96/dackel96/README.md

 **[Ivan Iliev], Full-Stack Web Developer**

 I am a software engineer with a passion for building innovative and user-friendly software.
-I have experience in a variety of programming languages and frameworks, including C#, HTML/CSS/JS,TypeScript .NET Core,React,SQL,MongoDB.
+I have experience in a variety of programming languages and frameworks, including C#, HTML/CSS/JS,TypeScript, .NET Core,React,SQL,MongoDB.

 I am currently looking for new opportunities to use my skills and experience to make a positive impact on the world.
 I am particularly interested in working on projects.

+[Here are mine Certificates]
 <table style="float: left;">
     <tr>
          <th colspan="2"> <a href="https://softuni.bg/users/profile/certificates?username=dackel96"> 📜Certificates📜</th>